It's a tough week for Rishi Sunak. He faces grilling on COVID decisions and revolt over Rwanda plan

 Johnson also has been unable to produce messages from several key months in 2020, saying they are on an old phone for which he has forgotten the password and tech experts have been unable to retrieve them.

-While Sunak endured a scheduled six hours of testimony, lawmakers from his Conservative Party were debating whether to support legislation intended to salvage his plan to send some asylum-seekers who arrive in Britain on a one-way trip to Rwanda.
+Inquiry lawyer Hugo Keith said that Johnson’s administration had been described by staff as “criminally incompetent or operationally chaotic.”
+Sunak said he didn’t recognize the description, though there had been “vigorous” debate about major decisions.

-The policy is key to Sunak’s pledge to stop unauthorized asylum-seekers from trying to reach England from France in small boats.
+Meanwhile, Sunak is battling to save the Rwanda plan, a key part of to his pledge to stop unauthorized migrants from trying to reach England from France in small boats.
 More than 29,000 people have done so this year, down from 46,000 in all of 2022.

-The plan has already cost the government 240 million pounds ($300 million) in payments to Rwanda, which agreed in 2022 to process and settle hundreds of asylum-seekers a year from the U.K. But no one has yet been sent to the country, and last month the U.K. Supreme Court ruled the plan illegal, saying Rwanda is not a safe destination for refugees.
+The plan has already cost the government 240 million pounds ($300 million) in payments to Rwanda, which agreed in 2022 to process and settle hundreds of asylum-seekers a year from the U.K. But no one has yet been sent to the country, and last month the U.K. Supreme Court ruled that the plan was illegal, saying Rwanda isn’t a safe destination for refugees.

+The bill faces opposition from centrist Conservative lawmakers concerned that it sidelines the courts, and from legislators on the party’s authoritarian wing who think the legislation is too mild because it leaves migrants some legal routes to challenge deportation, including at the European Court of Human Rights.

+The hard-line European Research Group of Conservative lawmakers said that the bill “provides a partial and incomplete solution” and needs major changes.
+Group member Mark Francois urged Sunak to rework the bill before putting it to a vote, but didn’t say whether he would vote against it if that didn’t happen.

-If the bill passes its first vote on Tuesday, weeks of wrangling and more votes in Parliament lie ahead.
+If the bill passes Tuesday’s vote, weeks of wrangling and more votes in Parliament lie ahead.
 Defeat would leave the Rwanda plan in tatters, and would threaten Sunak’s leadership.

-Sunak believes delivering on his promise to “stop the boats” will allow the Conservatives to regain ground against the opposition Labour Party, which has a big lead in opinion polls ahead of an election that must be held in the next year.
+Sunak believes delivering on his promise to “stop the boats” will allow the Conservatives to close a big opinion-poll gap with the opposition Labour Party before an election that must be held in the next year.

 But some Tory lawmakers think he is bound to fail, and are contemplating a change of leader.
 Under party rules, Sunak will face a no-confidence vote if 53 lawmakers — 15% of the Conservative total — call for one.